What Is a Quant Developer?

 Building Your Skills

-4. Practise for interviews — quant dev interviews combine software engineering questions with financial knowledge and system design.
-See our interview question guide.
+Practise for interviews — quant dev interviews combine software engineering questions with financial knowledge and system design.
+See our quant coding interview questions and C++ quant interview questions.

 Interview Process